-Pre-printed decision sheets and envelops can be used to collect the students' decisions quickly and privately.
-The game, including discussion of the results, can fit in a one hour and fifteen minute class session but it can also occupy a two hours and a half class session if one extends the discussion to include examples from actual markets and behavioral issues (see below in the discussion section for suggestions).
+Pre-printed decision sheets and envelopes can be used to collect the students' decisions quickly and privately.
+The game itself lasts around fifteen minutes.
+Including the presentation of the game and the discussion of the results, the game session can fit in a one hour and fifteen minute class.
+The game can also occupy a two hours and a half class session if one extends the discussion to include examples from actual markets and behavioral issues (see below in the discussion section for suggestions).